no-sec-marko/Dradis-Client/README.md

 updated_evidence_props = {"Description": "bc.
 Updated evidence content."}
 # Retrieves all the Evidence associated with the specific Node in your project
 evidences = client.get_evidence_list(pid=pid, node_id=node_id)
-assert evidences is not None
 # Retrieves a single piece of Evidence from a Node in your project.
 evidence = client.get_evidence(pid=pid, node_id=node_id, evidence_id=8017)
-assert evidence is not None
 # Creates a piece of Evidence on the specified Node in your project.
 new_evidence_id = client.create_evidence(pid=pid, node_id=node_id, issue_id=issue_id,
                                          evidence_properties=new_evidence_props)
-assert new_evidence_id > 0
 # Updates a specific piece of Evidence on a Node in your project.
 updated_evidence_id = client.update_evidence(pid=pid, node_id=node_id, issue_id=issue_id, evidence_id=new_evidence_id,
                                              evidence_properties=updated_evidence_props)
-assert updated_evidence_id > 0
 # Deletes a piece of Evidence from the specified Node in your project.
 is_evidence_deleted = client.delete_evidence(pid=pid, node_id=node_id, evidence_id=new_evidence_id)
 ```